statespace-tech/toolfront/docs/pages/documentation/application/tools.md

 # Tools

-Tools give AI agents the ability to take actions by calling commands.
+Tools give AI agents the ability to take actions by running commands.

 ## Syntax